 In this mode, events are counted on the edge of the TC1 pin input.
-Either the rising or falling edge can be selected by INT2ES of EINTCR.
-The contents of TREG1A are compared with the contents of upcounter.
+Either the rising or falling edge can be selected with INT2ES in EINTCR.
+The contents of TREG1A are compared with the contents of up-counter.
 If a match is found, an INTTC1 interrupt is generated, and the counter is cleared.
 The maximum applied frequency is fc/24 [Hz] in NORMAL1/2 or IDLE1/2 mode and fs/24 [Hz] in SLOW or SLEEP mode.